 Giant Enemy Crab: Very first enemy that you come across in (and only in) "N. Sanity Beach".

 Giant Spider: Appears as enemies in the dark temple and castle levels.

 Man-Eating Plant: Encountered in the early jungle stages, river stages and in one secret underground path.

-No Death Run: Frustratingly, the only way to earn a gem is to break all the crates and not lose a single life.
+No Death Run: One way to earn a gem is to break all the crates and not lose a single life.
 Alternatively, you can get the gem after dying in a level - as long as you don't respawn from a checkpoint.
 Because the checkpoint doesn't remember the crates you broke.